-Assessment Options Math Science English Social Studies ACT 17 17 17 17 Dual Credit/ Enrollment C or higher in College Algebra C or higher in College Biology & corresponding lab Corhigher in College English Comp I C or higher in College American History II ASVAB ASVAB (PICAT prescreen scores are not allowable) score of 36 plus one (1) of the following: + CPAS score th MS-CPAS OR Perkins require Perkins requirements OR Industry Certification 1 Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint.
-ACT Work Keys WorkKeys Silver Level plus one (1) of the following: + 1.
-CPAS score that meets the attainment level assigned by Federal MS-CPAS OR Perkins requirements OR Industry Certification 2.
-Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint.
+Assessment Options Math Science English Social Studies ACT 17 17 17 17 Dual Credit/ Enrollment C or higher in College Algebra C or higher in College Biology & corresponding lab Corhigher in College English Comp I C or higher in College American History II ASVAB ASVAB (PICAT prescreen scores are not allowable) score of 36 plus one (1) of the following: + MS-CPAS OR Industry Certification CPAS score that meets the attainment level assigned by Federal Perkins requirements OR Earn approved Industry Certification specified in the Career Pathway's Assessment Bl ueprint.
+ACT Work Keys WorkKeys Silver Level plus one (1) of the following: + CPAS score that meets the attainment level assigned by Federal MS-CPAS OR Perkins requirements OR Industry Certification Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint.
 Beginning in School Year 2022-2023, the MS-CPAS will no longer be administered.